echemdb/svgdigitizer/doc/workflow.md

 The directory should be named `FirstAuthorName_Year_FirstTitleWord_FirstPageNr`

-For the example PDF this comes down to
+**Do not use capital letters.** For the example PDF this comes down to

 `mustermann_2021_svgdigitizer_1`